-Cookie and Kate is one of the best examples of a clean and minimalist food blog.
+Cookie and Kate is one of the most popular food blog examples out there and also one of the best food blog examples with a clean and minimalist design.

-Using a mainly black and white web design helps the green accent color pop in the main header, as well as a highlight color for links.
+This solo blogger uses a mainly black and white web design that helps the green accent color pop in the main header, as well as a highlight color for links.

-Like with most food blogs, the overall focus of the site is in food photography and recipes.
+Like with most food blogs and recipe blogs, the overall focus of the site is on food photography and recipes.

 Best ideas to borrow: bold use of accent colors, minimalist design.

 In a world full of food blogs, you need to put a twist on yours to stand out.
 Minimalist Baker has gone and done just that.

 As you might have guessed, this website is built around the topic of minimalism, both in terms of design and content.